 What is the best arepa flour?

+This pre-cooked flour makes arepa dough in less than 10 minutes.
 We use this arepa flour not only to make arepas.
-We also make hallacas, hallaquitas, empanadas, bollos, mandocas and so on.
-This flour is pre-cooked, allowing you to make arepa dough in less than 10 minutes.
+We also make hallacas, bollitos, hallaquitas, empanadas, mandocas and so on.

 You have to be careful, though.
 This arepa flour should not be confused with the cornmeal used to make cornbread in America.

-Neither with the Mexican masarina used to make tortillas and tamales.
+Neither with the Mexican masarina used to make corn tortillas and tamales, nor any other masa harina or pre-cooked cornmeal.
 Arepa flour is made with white corn, while tortillas and tamales are made with corn that has passed through a nixtamalization process.

 Where to buy arepa flour?